Campinas Sao Paulo, Brazil Travel Guide

 Let family or friends know about your departure schedule and arrival plans.

 Campinas mainly relies on a comprehensive public bus system, managed by EMDEC.
-This system serves as the backbone of urban mobility, connecting most areas visitors might explore.
+This structure serves as the backbone of urban mobility, connecting most areas visitors might explore.

-Optimize the bus you are taking travel by utilizing technology and steering clear of peak times for a more comfortable journey.
+Optimize the bus you are taking journey by utilizing technology and steering clear of peak times for a more comfortable journey.

 White cars with red license plates and a roof light.
 Hail on street, at stands, or call.
 Use meters.
 Cash is accepted, some take cards.